MolSSI-Education/python-package-best-practices/_episodes/02-git.md

 > ## git vs. GitHub
 >
 > `git` is the software used for version control, while GitHub is a hosting service.
 You can use `git` locally (without using an online hosting service), or you can use it with other hosting services such as GitLab or BitBucket.
-> Other examples of version control software include SVN, and Mercurial.
+> Other examples of version control software include SVN and Mercurial.
 >
 {: .callout}